nokdoo/study/books.md

 	2. What you need to know second
 	3. Getting Started
 	4. Blessing arrays and scalars
+	5. Blessing other things
+	6. Inheritance
+	7. Polymorphism

 # How Tomcat Works
 htw